-Yes, faith sometimes has to do with patience.
-We usually want everything now.
+Yes, faith often involves patience.
+We typically desire everything at the moment.
 We say, "Where is the success that You promised me, Lord?" when maybe that success will come in a different way, or "Where is the wife You promised me?" when this could happen in His time, which is the right time, or "Where is the rapture that You promised will happen, Lord?
 Why is it not happening yet?"
 In general, we are always impatient, but faith sometimes means trusting and having patience.
 I am not referring to faith for salvation.
 The Bible says it can happen anytime, and "now" is the day of salvation (2 Corinthians 6:2).
 Why does it say that?
 Because tomorrow can be late.
 We don't know what will happen tomorrow.
 Our life is like a vapor (James 4:14).
 For some things, we are impatient, and we want them to happen right now, and for others, such as salvation, we wait, and that won't be a problem for us.
 This is the nature of our hearts.

-One of the passages in the Bible that speaks about the rapture is 1 Thessalonians 4:16, 17.
+One of the passages in the Bible that speaks about the rapture is 1 Thessalonians 4:16-17.